Testproject¶

 Notable are the following sections:

-2. flare serves a piece of JavaScript code that is necessary to pre-load flare itself and the Python application.
+bin/get-pyodide.pycan be used.
+This script downloads a minimal version of Pyodide delivered from the CDN and stores it into a folder namedpyodide/.
+In such a case, the CDN-include here must be removed, and replaced by the local include.get-pyodide.pypatches some Pyodide-files to directly run from the URL/pyodide.
+You can override this setting by specifying a variablewindow.languagePluginLoaderbefore including thepyodide.js.flare serves a piece of JavaScript code that is necessary to pre-load flare itself and the Python application.
 For development, it was useful to directly fetch the py-files from the server and store them into a browser-internal filesystem when the Python interpreter from Pyodide can find it.
-This is done using the module in init.js and the configuration described next.
+This is done using the module in

-6. The class is-loading is automatically removed when the kickoff code successfully executed.
+is-loadingis automatically removed when the kickoff code successfully executed.
 It can be used to show a loading animation or something similar.

-Writing huger apps
+Writing huger apps¶

 When writing huger apps with multiple Python files, the above example doesn’t satisfy.
 For this case, an HTML-file like above still serves as the entry point for the app, but requires a little more configuration.